dlau/lauim/contents/articles/analyzing-silk-road-2-0-part-1/index.md

 >It was really creepy looking through all those drug listings, with rocks of all sorts of shapes and colors.
 I spent way too much time writing this article, hope someone finds it educational.

+####If you liked this
+>I'll be posting some anonymized data extracts to [github](https://github.com/dlau).
+Some follow up articles will come if there is any interest.

 ###To be continued ...
 ---
 >Part 1 gave us an overall, albeit superficial view of the numbers behind SR 2.0.